ImperialCollegeLondon/rcds_intro_cpp/Chapter01/README.md

 ~$ cd Chapter01
 ```

-Every week the new chapter will be published here in the `git` repository.
+Every week a new chapter will be published here in the `git` repository.
-For obtaining the updated versions is enought to perform a `pull`, i.e.:
+For obtaining the updated versions it will be enought to perform a `pull`, i.e.:
 ```bash
 ~$ cd CppCourse
 ~$ git pull